-For water abstraction, there was full compliance with the limit on maximum daily rate taken from Tawhiti Stream during the 2012-2014 review period.
-A telemetry system for delivery of abstraction data to Council was installed in October 2012.
+For water abstraction, there was full compliance with the limit on maximum daily rate taken from Tawhiti Stream during the 2014-2015 review period.
+The telemetry system for delivery of abstraction data to Council that was installed in October 2012 was maintained.